CorentinGS/corentings.github.io/_projects/(2) Memnix.md

 ### Web App

-The web app is in demo on [https://memnix.yumenetwork.net/](this website).
+The web app is in demo on [this website](https://memnix.yumenetwork.net/).
 You can create an account and start playing on public decks.
 It's written in VueJS using Nuxt and Vuetify.
-You can find the sources on [https://github.com/memnix/memnix-spa](Github).
+You can find the sources on [Github](https://github.com/memnix/memnix-spa).

 ### API

-The API behinds Memnix is written in Golang using the amazing [https://memnix.yumenetwork.net/](Fiber framework) and [https://gorm.io](Gorm).
-You can find the sources on [https://github.com/memnix/memnix-rest](Github).
+The API behinds Memnix is written in Golang using the amazing [Fiber framework](https://memnix.yumenetwork.net/) and [Gorm](https://gorm.io).
+You can find the sources on [Github](https://github.com/memnix/memnix-rest).
-I'm using Swagger to generate the documentation, which you can find [https://api-memnix.yumenetwork.net/swagger/index.html#/](here).
+I'm using Swagger to generate the documentation, which you can find [here](https://api-memnix.yumenetwork.net/swagger/index.html#/).

 ### Docker